Ingredients Required To Make Lockdown Lemonade

 The Lemons.

-In the blink of an eye, my plans I thought were set in stone, felt ripped out from under.
-Any stability I secured suddenly, vanished.
+In the blink of an eye, the plans I thought were set in stone felt ripped out from under me.
+Any stability suddenly vanished.
 It was February 1, 2020.
-After a three month adventure living on the Big Island of Hawaii, I’d bid aloha and was en route to returning to life in Boulder, Colorado.
-To set myself up for success, I accepted a salaried job and verbally committed to sublet a furnished apartment.
-In fact, both seemed to fall into place, with ease.
-I trusted the Universe had my back and everything was in motion.
+After a three-month adventure living on the Big Island of Hawaii, I said my final aloha and was en route to returning to life right in the middle of winter in Boulder, Colorado.
+To set myself up for success, I’d accepted a salaried job and verbally committed to sublet a furnished apartment.
+In fact, both seemed to fall into place with ease.
+Though I was not excited about returning to cold and snow, I trusted the Universe had my back and everything was in motion.

-Before arriving in CO, I stopped in San Diego for a week to visit family.
-It felt like I was in-between stories.
-A little breathing room before launching into a new chapter.
-But, before I could settle into a groove, my phone rang with game changing news.
-The company who’d 10 days prior offered me a job, eliminated my position.
-Then, the housing, no longer an option.
-It’s as if the Universe shook her head and waved her finger in my face with a smirk saying, “I don’t think so!”.
-Devastated, I began to question…everything.
+On my way to Colorado, I stopped in San Diego for a week to visit my family and watch the Super Bowl with friends.
+It felt like a little breathing room before my new chapter.
+But before I could settle in, my phone rang with game-changing news.
+The company that had offered me a job just ten days prior eliminated the position.
+Then the housing fell through too.
+It’s as if the Universe waved her finger in my face with a smirk saying, “I don’t think so!”
+Devastated, I began to question… everything.

 Rejection is Redirection, Rejection IS Redirection”

-Back to square one, I was forced to step back and take inventory of my situation.
-In this pause of contemplation, I recognized, quite clearly: my heart really didn’t want the job.
-My heart was still in Hawaii.
-I was sending mixed messages to the Universe.
-No wonder I wasn’t getting a job!
-I missed the ocean breeze, humidity, tan skin, even my wild curly hair!
-Though happy to reconnect with friends, I wasn’t happy with a foot of fresh snow.
-But, what could I do?
+Forced to step back and take inventory, I heard it loud and clear — my heart didn’t want the recruiting job.
+My heart was back in Hawaii.
+I missed the ocean breeze, the humidity, the tan skin, even my wild curly hair.
+Though happy to be with friends, I wasn’t happy with a foot of fresh snow.
+But what could I do?
 Where would I go?
-Instead of exploring new cities and ideas of leaving, I tucked my awareness in my back pocket and recommitted to Colorado.
+I tucked that awareness in my back pocket and committed to making Colorado work.

 From What If… to Why Not

-With my decision to stay, I knew I’d continue to resent my losses, unless I changed my attitude.
-So, I shifted my perspective and began making the best of the unknown.
-The more I leaned into uncertainty, the more opportunities showed up!
-From a long term pet sitting gig to generous invitations in friends’s guest rooms, I always had a safe space to rest my head.
-I even got a free car!
-A good friend traveling to Indonesia even offered me her car for the month as it helped her have a place to store it!
-Talk about a win-win!
-Despite the Universe’s sassiness, she kept offering reassuring hugs and heartfelt high fives.
-Despite the big picture, life felt in flow.
+With my decision to stay, I had to shift my perspective and make the best of the unknown.
+And the more I leaned into uncertainty, the more opportunities showed up.
+A long-term pet-sitting gig.
+Generous invitations to friends’ guest rooms.
+A good friend traveling to Indonesia even lent me her car for the month — it helped her have somewhere to store it, and it helped me have wheels.
+Despite having no plan, the Universe kept handing me hugs and heartfelt high fives.
+Life felt in flow.

 Yes, And…